 CD = The degradation coefficient to account for cycling of the compressor for capacity less than the minimum step of capacity.
-CD shall be determined using Equation 3.
-P C = Compressor power at the lowest machine unloading point operating at the desired Part-load rating condition, watts $P{CD}$ = Condenser Section (not including loads captured by P C or P CT ) power, if applicable at the desired Part-load rating condition, watts.
+CD shall be determined using Equation 3. $P{\rm C}$ = Compressor power at the lowest machine unloading point operating at the desired Part-load rating condition, watts P{CD} = Condenser Section (not including loads captured by P C or P {CT}) power, if applicable at the desired Part-load rating condition, watts.

-PCT = Control circuit power and any auxiliary loads, watts $\mathbf{P}{\mathrm{IF}}$ = Indoor fan power, watts Q = Cooling Capacity as per Appendix E at the lowest machine unloading point operating at the desired Part-load rating condition, Btu/h
+PCT = Control circuit power and any auxiliary loads, watts P {IF} = Indoor fan power, watts Q = Cooling Capacity as per Appendix E at the lowest mac

+= Cooling Capacity as per Appendix E at the lowest machine unloading point operating at the desired Part-load rating condition, Btu/h